How it works

 Our Silver line is our most popular.
-It offers excellent products from reputable manufacturers that we know and trust.
+It offers excellent products from respected manufacturers still at a very economical price.

-These products come with excellent warrantees as well as excellent known performance in Australian conditions.
+These products come with excellent warranties as well as excellent known performance in Australian conditions.

 Platinum is our Solar with Batteries range.
 We go to a top performing panel, inverter and battery combination.
 It sounds over the top for a house but not so.
 SA Power Networks has been granted permission to progressively change the whole of SA over to “Peak Metering”.
 See our information page on “Peak Metering and how it affects me”.